Ludlow: Religion

 There are two Church of England parishes in Ludlow and two Church of England churches – the large and historic St Laurence's Church in the centre of the town – and the 19th century St John's Church on Gravel Hill.
 Within St Laurence's Church are the St John's, Lady and St Catherine's chapels.
 Ludford has its own Church of England parish and church, dedicated to St Giles.

 Ludlow falls within the Church of England's Diocese of Hereford and between 1981 and 2020 was a suffragan see with its own suffragan bishop, the Bishop of Ludlow, the only such bishop in the diocese.
 There has long been an Archdeacon of Ludlow, historically known as the Archdeacon of Shropshire, overseeing the other parishes in the southern part of the county (the part of the Hereford diocese that is within Shropshire).

 The Roman Catholic church of St Peter is on Henley Road.
 Construction to a design by the Welsh-based Italian architect Giuseppe Rinvolucri began in 1935, using stone from nearby Farlow and building in a neo-Byzantine and plain Romanesque style.
 The construction also involved novel reinforced concrete technology.
 The Byzantine design continues inside, with a blue dome with twelve gold-leaf stars representing St Peter and the other Apostles.
 An Art Deco presbytery was built next to the church.
-St Peter's chapel, within the castle, is now a ruin.
+St Mary Magdalene's chapel, within the castle, is now a ruin although it was restored and roofed in 2018 and is open as a wedding venue.

 Ludlow has a Methodist church on Broad Street, a Quaker Meeting House on St Mary's Lane, a Baptist church at the Rockspring Community Centre, and an Elim Pentecostal church off the Smithfield car park.

 Two monastic institutions once existed in Ludlow – one Augustinian ("Austin") Friars on the corner of Lower Galdeford and Weeping Cross Lane, and the other Carmelite ("White") Friars between Linney and Corve Street.
 Both were dissolved in 1538.
 The White Friars site became the town's cemetery in 1824, with a new church constructed, dedicated to St Leonard (a St Leonard's chapel existed on the corner of Corve Street and Linney in medieval times).
 The St Leonard's graveyard and church still exist but are no longer used for burials or worship (instead the church building is now a commercial premises).
 The Austin Friars site became the town's livestock market (the Smithfield) and is now a public car park.